Travel The World

 Getting to Casa en el Agua is a bit of a puzzle.
 There’s a boat that leaves every morning except Sunday.
 Other routes are complicated and not really worth the hassle.
 I booked my stay from Sunday to Tuesday but had to cancel Sunday night because I couldn’t get there.
 The boat ride is one of your biggest expenses, almost double the cost of a bed in the dorm.

-• You can only bring a small backpack.
-Leave the suitcase or big backpack behind—there’s no room on the tiny boat.
+• Pack light: You can only bring a small backpack.
+There’s no room for suitcases or large bags on the boat.

-A final note: when I visited (January 2017), there were issues with bed bugs.
-If you see anything moving on your bed, insist they change your sheets.
+• Beware of bed bugs: When I visited (January 2017), there were issues with bed bugs.
+If you spot anything suspicious on your bed, insist on fresh sheets right away.

-For more details and to book your stay, check out their official website.
+For more information and to book your stay, visit their official website.

 Find your next hotel